benmarwick/rrtools/README.md

 ## Installation

-You can install rrtools from github with:
+You can install rrtools from GitHub with:

 ``` r
 # install.packages("devtools")